Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- The 76ers are the second-ranked team in the league, conceding 41.2 rebounds per game.
+- The 76ers concede 41.2 rebounds per game, ranking second in the league.

-- Looking at assists, the 76ers are sixth in the NBA, giving up 24.2 per contest.
+- In terms of assists, the 76ers have given up 24.2 per contest, sixth in the NBA.

-- In terms of 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the NBA.
+- Looking at 3-pointers, the 76ers are ranked fifth in the league, allowing 11.6 makes per game.

 Jaylen Brown vs. the 76ers